truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 * [SSH service]({{< relref "SSHServiceSCALE.md" >}})

-  Set up this service to allow SSH login for administration users (admin or, if also enabled, the root user) on all SCALE systems.
+  Set this service to allow SSH login for administration users (admin or, if also enabled, the root user) on all SCALE systems.

 * SMART service and SMART tests